christianleach10/PursAssignment/README.md

 ## Design Decisions
 - Used SwiftUI for a modern, declarative approach to UI development.
 - Employed Combine framework for data fetching to ensure real-time updates.
-- Followed MVVM pattern for better separation of concerns and maintainability.
 - Added basic animations for expanding and collapsing the hours list for a better user experience.
 - Grouped and formatted business hours per day and combined all time segments into one day's block as required.